-Here we explain what is shown in each section and how to understand the report data:
+Here, we explain what's shown in each section, and how to understand the report data:

 1) 'Rankings' tab

-When you first open the Rank Checker report, the ‘Rankings’ tab will be selected.
-The ‘Rankings’ tab focuses on the most valuable ranking data for your keywords on the search engines we monitor (Google, Google Mobile, Google Maps, Bing, Bing Local).
+When you first open the Rank Checker report, the 'Rankings' tab will be selected — this focuses on the most valuable ranking data for your keywords on the search engines that we monitor (Google, Google Mobile, Google Maps, Bing, and Bing Local).

 a) 'Rankings by Position' chart

 You’ll see the 'Rankings by Position' chart, which is a summary of the ranking positions for all of your keywords on all selected search engines.

 This chart groups rankings into bands, and displays how many rankings you have in position #1, #2-5, #6-10, etc.